WRITERSWORLD Book Production Guide

 and most generous in the entire print-on-demand book publishing industry.

-- We permit the author to retain all rights to the cover and content as well as ownership of
+- You, the author, retain all rights to the cover and content as well as ownership of

 the completed digital book files, which are returned to the author at no extra charge.